 2. Only use GPS tracking when you are outside, and in places with little environmental interference

 - Avoid areas with natural or man-made features that are likely to disrupt the GPS signal.
 Anything that blocks your device's line of sight to GPS satellites could cause accuracy issues.
 (GPS satellites are in the southern sky for users in the Northern Hemisphere, in the northern sky for users in the Southern Hemisphere).
 Examples of things that could interfere with GPS signals include: hills or mountains, tall buildings, and nearby trees.

 - Try to keep your device higher up on your body and above obstacles that can block the signal if possible.

 - Before starting your GPS activity, wait until your device has acquired a strong GPS signal and pinpointed your location.
-It is better do this in an open area, rather than inside a building that can disrupt the signal.
+It is better to do this in an open area, rather than inside a building that can disrupt the signal.